Jknight09/jerelwilson.github.io/README.md

               Please keep in mind that I haven't added an new sounds to my Souncloud page in years so please be <ins><b>VERY</b></ins> understanding when you listening to my Instumentals.
             </p>
             <p>
-            So I will not attach a CSS file to this page.
+                So I <b>MAY</b> not attach a CSS file to this page.
 Only because in the future I will plan to make other pages.
 I may add some pictures to this just to some that             I have some range of Front-End Development skills.
             </p>

 </main>